Reflections on Trump’s Second Term

 Donald Trump was recently re-elected as President of the United States.
 As with any election, it is unique in its own way.
 However, the particularities of this election are rather noticeable: no President has been twice-impeached in U.S. history after leading an insurrection against Congress (simply for counting votes), much less (then) convicted of crimes and then re-elected as President.
 The very fact that this is possible pulls back the curtain on what any critical historian, political theorist, or political economist has long been aware of: the U.S. is a plutocratic oligarchy, not a democracy.

 In a democracy, the people, or the people elected by the people, could remove the head of the Executive branch by a supermajority vote.
-None of this is possible in the America.
+None of this is possible in America.
 Impeachments are symbolic votes of shame, and as of last July (2024), the U.S. Supreme Court ruled that the U.S. President is immune from all prosecution and is essentially “above the law” when acting in “official capacity.”
 British monarchy has been restored more than the actual King of Britain in Britain (and yes, terrible timing for that!)

 Although, it should be said that American history shows that America prefers autocratic and authoritarian dictatorships all across the world; the CIA has installed numerous dictators on multiple continents and various countries to serve American financial interests, for example.
 So those kinds of leaders within the American empire would not be unexpected.